DaveSkender/Stock.Indicators/docs/utilities.md

 :warning: Note: `.RemoveWarmupPeriods()` is not available on indicators that do not have any recommended pruning; however, you can still do a custom pruning by using the customizable `.RemoveWarmupPeriods(removePeriods)`.

-:warning: WARNING! `.RemoveWarmupPeriods()` will reverse-engineer some parameters in determing the recommended pruning amount.
-Consequently, on rare occassions when there are unusual results, there can be an erroneous increase in the amount of pruning.
+:warning: WARNING! `.RemoveWarmupPeriods()` will reverse-engineer some parameters in determining the recommended pruning amount.
+Consequently, on rare occasions when there are unusual results, there can be an erroneous increase in the amount of pruning.
+Using this method on chained indicators without specifying `removePeriods` is strongly discouraged.
 If you want more certainty, use the `.RemoveWarmupPeriods(removePeriods)` with a specific number of `removePeriods`.

 ### Condense